Chart Color Schemes

 Health performance in Eurobodalla Hinterland is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 The most common medical conditions in the area are arthritis and mental health issues, impacting 11.5% and 8.5% of residents respectively.
-Conversely, 64.0% of residents declare themselves completely clear of medical ailments, which is higher than the 59.6% across Rest of NSW.
-The area has 29.8% of residents aged 65 and over (1,110 people), lower than the 31.7% in Rest of NSW.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+64.0% of residents declare themselves completely clear of medical ailments, compared to 59.6% across Rest of NSW.
+The area has 29.8% of residents aged 65 and over (1,110 people), which is lower than the 31.7% in Rest of NSW.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health